 - Copy of the current EAD card showing your approved Optional Practical Training dates

-- Copy of your degree from New Paltz
+- Copy of your STEM diploma and transcript

 - OPTIONAL-Completed form G-1145 if you want to receive email/ text verification from the USCIS that your application has been accepted.
 You can download the form at: http://www.uscis.gov/files/form/g-1145.pdf

 The International Student office will process your application and issue a new I-20 showing the STEM extension recommendation.
 You can then pick up the materials yourself, or request that we mail them to you.
-If you want the office to mail the application to you, please email us a pre-paid shipping label for UPS express mail service (see instructions to create a shipping label).
+If you want the office to mail the application to you, please email us a pre-paid shipping label for UPS express parcel service (see how to create a UPS shipping label).
 We will only send STEM extension application materials using a mail service that provides a tracking number.

-You mail the following STEM extension application materials to the USCIS:
+You then mail the following STEM extension application materials to the USCIS: